c0desurfer/spring-kafka-producer/README.md

 # spring-kafka-producer
 Showcase on how to configure and use a simple Kafka producer.
+See https://spring.io/projects/spring-kafka.